Wild & Captive-Bred Lions

 Blood Lions Youth For Lions Lion bone trade Tiger bones Predators in captivity Canned hunting Animal welfare Panthera leo Lions in captivity Cub petting Walking with lions Petting lion cubs Predator park Lion farm Lion park Commercial captive lion industry Tiger cub petting Captive predators Ban canned hunting Tigers in captivity Cheetahs in captivity Cute lion cubs Hand-feeding lion cubs Volunteer with lions Hand raise lion cubs Illegal wildlife trade Illegal lion bone trade Born To Live Wild Lion bone quota South Africa #CancelCaptivity

-Lion ecologists and conservationists around the world state there is no conservation value in the breeding of lions in captivity, as none of the animals kept in captivity can be used in wild relocation programmes.
+Lion ecologists and conservationists around the world agree that there is no conservation value in the breeding of lions in captivity, as none of the animals kept in captivity can be used in wild relocation programmes.
 These captive lions are tame, genetically compromised and ill-equipped to survive in wild areas, not to mention that human-imprinted lions lose their fear of humans and can pose a significant risk to people.
-Importantly, apart from these facts, there is no need to reintroduce captive-bred lions into the wild, as South Africa’s wild lion population is stable.
+Importantly, even if we could, there is no need to rewild captive-bred lions, as South Africa’s wild lion population is stable and we have a surplus of wild lions in our managed private reserves.

 With this in mind, please ask yourself: If there is no conservation value in the captive breeding and keeping of predators, why is the captive population so substantial?